zarthur/CSCC-Fundamentals-Android-Notes/week_07_08/readme.md

 subclasses' methods were used when we called Shape.draw().

 Java supports four kinds of polymorphism.
-- coercion: an operations serves multiple types through implicit conversion. for example, while division is defined for two integers or two doubles, division of an integer by a double is supported because the compiler coerces or implicitly converts the integer to a double.
+- *coercion*: an operations serves multiple types through implicit conversion. for example, while division is defined for two integers or two doubles, division of an integer by a double is supported because the compiler coerces or implicitly converts the integer to a double.
 Using the instance of a subclass for a method parameter that expects an instance of the superclass is another example of coercion.

-- overloading: the same operator or method can take different parameters
+- *overloading*: the same operator or method can take different parameters

-- parametric: within a class declaration, a field name can associate with different types and a method can associate with different parameters and return types.
+- *parametric*: within a class declaration, a field name can associate with different types and a method can associate with different parameters and return types.
 We'll look at this further when we discuss generics.

-- subtype: When a subtype/subclass is used in a supertype/suerclass context, a call to the supertype's method results in execution of the subtype's method.
-An example of this is calling Shape.draw() on elements in a Shape array when the elements are instances of Circle, Rectangle, and Triangle.
+- *subtype*: When a subtype/subclass is used in a supertype/superclass context, a call to the supertype's method results in execution of the subtype's method.
+An example of this is calling Shape.draw() on elements in a Shape array when the elements are instances of Circle, Rectangle, and Triangle as we saw earlier.